sumitmalik51/purviewlab/modules/module01.md

 3. Provide the necessary inputs on the **Basics** tab.

     > Note: The table below provides example values for illustrative purposes only, ensure to specify values that make sense for your deployment.
 If you have pre-deployed other Azure resources using the lab template, they would have been created with a `randomId`, it is recommended to use the same `randomId` for the Azure Purview account name as per the example below.
+For region make sure you select your resource group region.

     | Parameter  | Example Value |
     | --- | --- |